thomasjungblut/go-sstables/recordio/README.md

 ### Reading

 Reading follows the general lifecycle as well.
-The reading works by reading the next byte slices until `io.EOF` is returned - which is a familiar pattern from other "iterables".
+The reading works by reading the next byte slices until `io.EOF` (or a wrapped alternative) is returned - which is a familiar pattern from other "iterables".

 ```go
 import (